 - Some issues to consider: host’s capacity to support you, host’s expertise in the project area, host’s connection to the relevant community/client base, rapport/fit with host, availability and quality of mentorship, past success hosting fellows.

-- Check PSJD.org and b-Line for hosts looking for fellows to sponsor or who have their own in-house fellowships (some organizations typically have early summer deadlines – others are later).
+- Check PSJD.org and b-Line for hosts looking for fellows to sponsor or who have their own in-house fellowships (some organizations typically have spring or very early summer deadlines – others are later).

 - Let one of the public interest counselors in the CDO know that you are considering fellowships so that you can be added to the fellowships email list.